awesome/deck_of_cards/README.md

 Represent a deck of 52 playing cards.
 Originally started while working through the quizzes at RubyQuiz.com, this is for Quiz 1: http://rubyquiz.com/quiz1.html

+To create a new deck of cards, use
+    deck = Deck.new
+    deck = deck.deck